Big-Biodiversity-Collaborative/west-virginia-white/README.md

 folder are not under version control
 + scripts: R scripts for data analysis and visualization
-  + analysis-linear-model.R: Linear regression analysis for yearly change in julian day of observations, includes plotting statistical model results
+  + analysis-linear-model.R: Linear regression analysis for yearly change in Julian day of observations, includes plotting statistical model results
   + analysis-polynomial-model.
 R: DEPRECATED Host plant polynomial model
   + data-download.R: Download data from gbif and do QA/QC as necessary
-  + data-prepare.R: Prepare data for analyses and plotting; includes time filtering (2000-2020) and geographic restriction to _P. virginiensis_' range
+  + data-prepare.R: Prepare data for analyses and plotting; includes time filtering (2000-2020) and geographic restriction to _P. virginiensis_' approximate range
   + figure-gdd-diff.R: DEPRECATED Figure showing change in growing degree days between 1961-1990 and 1990-2020
-  + figure-gdd-obs.R: Figure with growing degree days, insect and host plant observations
+  + figure-gdd-obs.R: Figure with growing degree days and insect and host plant observations
   + figure-gdd-ridges.R: Ridge plots of observations for growing degree day bins
   + figure-gdd-vs-gdd-diff.R: Plot of gdd and delta gdd for observational data
-  + figure-range-maps.R: Approximate range maps for insect and hosts
+  + figure-range-maps.R: DEPRECATED Approximate range maps for insect and hosts
 + templates: DEPRECATED RMarkdown templates that were part of early exploratory data analysis

+## References

+Wang T, Hamann A, Spittlehouse D, Carroll C (2016) Locally Downscaled and Spatially Customizable Climate Data for Historical and Future Periods for North America.
+PLoS ONE 11(6): e0156720. doi:[10.1371/journal.pone.0156720](https://doi.org/10.1371/journal.pone.0156720)